PrefectHQ/prefect/docs/concepts/automations.md

 To enable the simple configuration of event-driven deployments, Prefect provides deployment triggers - a shorthand for creating automations that are linked to specific deployments to run them based on the presence or absence of events.

 Trigger definitions for deployments are supported in `prefect.yaml`, `.serve`, and `.deploy`.
-At deployment time, this will create a linked automation that is triggered by events matching your chosen [grammar](/concepts/events/#event-grammar), which will pass the templatable `event` as a parameter to the deployment's flow run.
+At deployment time, specified trigger definitions will create linked automations that are triggered by events matching your chosen [grammar](/concepts/events/#event-grammar).
+Each trigger definition may include a [jinja template](https://en.wikipedia.org/wiki/Jinja_(template_engine)) to render the triggering `event` as the `parameters` of your  deployment's flow run.

 ### Defining triggers in `prefect.yaml`